-‘Fentanyl is the devil’: Father says after son among 5 killed in party overdose
+‘Fentanyl is the devil’: Father blasts opioid crisis after 5 killed in party overdose

 On Sunday, Denver’s Commerce County police found the bodies of three women and two men at an apartment.
 Police said that a sixth adult and a baby were found alive.

-The surviving adult was Mr Marquez’ daughter Cora and his four-month-old granddaughter Aria.
+The surviving adult was Mr Marquez’ daughter Cora and the baby was his four-month-old granddaughter Aria.

 The five deceased were identified on Tuesday as 24-year-old Marquez, his wife Rodriguez, 28; Humberto Arroyo-Ledezma, 32; Stephine Sonya Monroe, 29; and Jennifer Danielle Cunningham, 32.